 Starting with a baby's very first ride home from the hospital, parents must make sure that their kids travel safely.
-Unintentional injury is the leading cause of death in children, and more kids die in automobile crashes than in any other type of unintentional injury.
+More kids die from injuries in automobile crashes than from any other type of unintentional injury.

 Protect your kids by making sure they ride safely.